@thesurfridermalibu by Jamie Neasham

 If you’d like to market your brand with us, please contact taylorb@revenvert.com.

-Located on the Malibu coast overlooking a famous surf spot, Surfrider offers guests complimentary use of surfboards, stand up paddle boards, beach chairs and umbrellas so you are able to enjoy the outdoors without the hassle of bringing your own.
-They also offer gorgeous plant based picnics, complete with glass bottle and regenerative Flamingo Estate chocolate.
+The Surfrider Hotel sits on the Malibu coast, right by a well-known surf spot.
+Guests can use surfboards, stand-up paddle boards, beach chairs, and umbrellas for free.
+This way, you can enjoy the outdoors without the hassle of bringing your own gear.
+They also provide beautiful plant-based picnics.
+Each picnic comes with a glass bottle and regenerative Flamingo Estate chocolate.

 It’s helpful and encouraging that the town of Malibu has actually passed a plastic free ordinance and shows the power of government when working proactively, but Surfrider has embraced this on their own.
 All water bottles are glass, all take away items (very little of which they give out) are compostable, and the amenities are refillable and nothing is single use.